Elements-Agency/benjaminjyoung/content/about.md

 ## Benjamin J. Young ##

 I'm more of a traditional painter.
 Focusing a lot on landscapes or paintings that carry some narrative, a lot of times conjoining those two subjects.
-As a contemporary artist, my style is heavily influenced impressionism, but is still within the realm of realism.
+As a contemporary artist, my style is heavily influenced by impressionism, but is still within the realm of realism.
 The most important objective with my artwork, is if I can get the viewers of it to resonate some emotion or memory, I have done my job well.
 That's not to say it will always be a happy feeling, but each individual will hopefully have their own interpretation and unique relation to what they see in front of them.

 My artistic journey is not on par with most of your every-day artists.
 I never went to art school.
 I have no formal education in drawing or painting.
 I was born with artistic talent.
 Probably a gift at birth from my father.
 Everyone will agree I have the gift intelligence.
 I have out of the box creativity.
 I can objectively look at my work, identify and harshly judge what I have done wrong, and I'm no stranger to obsession through failure until I can make it right.
 Often battling with my own perfectionism, as do most artists do.